 The publish-apocalyptic martial arts collection just wrapped up its 1/3 and very last season on AMC.
 The remaining several episodes were building up to a dramatic conclusion to season three and Pilgrim’s plan to carry the Gift to the Badlands.
 The latest battle with Pilgrim (Babou Ceesay) resulted in the tragic deaths of two key characters, Lydia (Orla Brady) and Nix (Ella-Rae Smith).
-The penultimate episode noticed Sunny (Daniel Wu)
+In the penultimate episode, Sunny ( Daniel Wu)

-It all comes to a head inside the season 3 finale, “Seven Strike as One,” as Sunny leads his allies into warfare against Pilgrim and his navy of Dark Ones.
-The others recruit the Black Lotus for their upcoming come upon with Pilgrim.
+It all comes to a head in the season 3 finale, “Seven Strike as One,” as Sunny leads his allies into warfare against Pilgrim and his navy of Dark Ones.
+The others recruit the Black Lotus for their upcoming encounter with Pilgrim.
 The history of the island nation of Japan paints a clear picture of a proud and powerful people forging a national identity, robust culture, and unique way of life from the crucible of war and uncertain peace.

-Central to this culture was the concept of martial valor, of being able to fight aggressively and defensively, both for the efficient purposes of waging war and strong notions of duty, honor, and personal development.
-From this militaristic and spiritual foundation, the Japanese martial arts styles, of which there is legion and which will be discussed throughout this article, developed.
+Central to this culture was the concept of martial valor, of being able to fight aggressively and defensively to efficiently wage war, and strong notions of duty, honor, and personal development.
+From this aggressive and spiritual foundation, the Japanese martial arts styles developed, of which there is a legion and will be discussed throughout this article.

 History

-Broadly speaking, the history of Japanese martial arts can be broken down into two categories: Koryu Bujutsu (bujutsu meaning the practical application of martial tactics and techniques in actual combat) and Gendai Budo (budo meaning a way of life encompassing physical, spiritual, and moral dimensions with a focus of self-improvement, fulfillment, or personal growth).
+Broadly speaking, the history of Japanese martial arts can be divided into two categories: Koryu Bujutsu (bujutsu meaning the practical application of martial tactics and techniques in actual combat) and Gendai Budo (budo meaning a way of life encompassing physical, spiritual, and moral dimensions with a focus on self-improvement, fulfillment, or personal growth).

-The Samurai, or warrior caste, was expected to be masters of all forms of combat, armed and otherwise.
-Their martial arts evolved as weapons and technology did, but the focus always remained the same: victory in actual combat, for their own honor, and the cause of their ruler.
+The Samurai, or warrior caste, was expected to be masters of all forms of combat, armed and unarmed.
+Their martial arts evolved as weapons and technology did, but their focus always remained the same: victory in actual combat for their own honor and the cause of their ruler.

 However, with the Meiji Restoration and the modernization of Japan, including the large-scale introduction of firearms, the traditional Japanese fighting styles of the samurai became outdated and no longer useful for their practical purpose of military combat.
 In their wake, the Japanese martial arts styles evolved into what came to be known as Gendai Budo, which focused far less on the broad-scale military application and far more on self-improvement and personal growth.